Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

     - Select multiple accessories
     - Keyboard shortcuts: Copy, Past, 3D tools, Skeleton layers...
     - Move multiple accessories that share the same bone
-    - 3D skeleton to select virtualy any bone of the character body + weapon sheath sockets
+    - 3D skeleton to select virtually any bone of the character body + weapon sheath sockets
     - Copy/Paste multiple accessories across profiles
     - Hide button to hide an accessory in editor
     - You can now hold shift while rotating to snap the rotation in 1/16 of a rotation increment